 Albuquerque International Balloon Fiesta

 Kids and adults will enjoy seeing the many hot air balloons at the Albuquerque International Balloon Fiesta.
 The event typically takes place over several days in October, and you can view the balloons from the ground or go for a ride.
-Live music, performers of all kinds, skydiving and drone light shows add to the fun.
+It’s also the perfect time to ride the Sandia Peak Tramway into the Sandia Mountains for panoramic views and hiking trails.

 Book your hotel room early as this event is popular.
-Several hotels are a short walk away from the Amtrak station, including Hilton Garden Inn, Homewood Suites and Hotel Adaluz.
+Several hotels are a short walk away from the Amtrak station, including Hilton Garden Inn, Homewood Suites, and Hotel Adaluz.
+Be sure to also explore Old Town while you’re visiting the city and note that you’ll need to rent a car or use rideshare to reach the tramway.

 Flagstaff Night Sky

 The first Dark Sky City in the United States, Flagstaff is an amazing place for stargazing.
-Plan to visit the Lowell Observatory (where Pluto was discovered), which is a short drive away from downtown Flagstaff.
+Plan to visit the Lowell Observatory, which is a drive away from downtown Flagstaff.
 Taxis and rideshare services are available.
 You can also rent a car in town (Budget is closest to the Amtrak station and provides pick-up service).

-Trains arrive in Flagstaff at odd hours, so you may want to consider booking a room at a hotel in walking distance of the Amtrak station, including at the Weatherford Hotel, Rodeway Inn, Hotel Monte Vista and Residence Inn by Marriott.
+Trains arrive in Flagstaff at odd hours, so you may want to consider booking a room at a hotel in walking distance of the Amtrak station, including at the Weatherford Hotel, Rodeway Inn, or Hotel Monte Vista (view all places to stay near the station).

 Grand Canyon

 One of the most visited national parks, the Grand Canyon is a stunning natural wonder.
-Exit the train in Flagstaff and either rent a car, get on a shuttle or book a tour to get there.
+Exit the train in Flagstaff and either rent a car or book a tour to get there.
 Drive time is just over 1.5 hours to the South Rim, where you’ll also find the Grand Canyon Village and visitor center.
-The village has restaurants and places to stay if you want more time to enjoy activities such as hiking and helicopter rides.
+Stay at a hotel near the South Rim if you want more time to enjoy activities such as hiking and helicopter rides.

 Route 66

 Route 66 travels near segments of the Southwest Chief route, with Arizona having the longest stretch of the historic road.
-You can get off the train at several different places to experience this US landmark — we like Kingman best as you can visit the Historic Route 66 Museum there along with several other attractions including the Kingman Railroad Museum.
+You can get off the train at several different places to experience this US landmark — we like Winslow best as you can stay at the beautifully restoredĀ La Posada Hotel, one of the last survivingĀ Harvey HousesĀ in the country.

 Mission Inn Hotel

 If you love old hotels, you’ll love the Mission Inn Hotel & Spa in Riverside, California.
-American presidents and celebrities including Clark Gable, Judy Garland, Barbara Streisand and Tom Hanks have stayed at this National Historic Landmark, which started as a boarding house in 1876.
-Many additions later, the hotel now takes up a city block and you can eat at multiple restaurants, book a spa treatment, go on a tour and experience the Festival of Lights that takes place late November through early January.
+American presidents and celebrities including Clark Gable, Judy Garland, Barbara Streisand, and Tom Hanks have stayed at this National Historic Landmark, which started as a boarding house in 1876.
+Many additions later, the hotel now features multiple restaurants, spa treatments, building tours, and is the host of the Festival of Lights that takes place late November through early January.

 The hotel is less than a 15-minute walk from the Riverside Amtrak Station or request an Uber or Lyft car for a quick ride.
 While you’re in Riverside, consider visiting the nearby California Citrus State Historic Park to learn about the history of citrus farming in California.

 Home to movie studios and celebrities, Los Angeles has a long been associated with the film industry.
-Popular activities include checking out celebrity homes, viewing the Hollywood sign, visiting the Dolby Theatre, exploring the Hollywood Walk of Fame, going on the Warner Bros.
-Studio tour and having fun at the Universal Studios theme park.
+Popular things to do include celebrity home tours, viewing the Hollywood sign, visiting the Dolby Theatre, exploring the Hollywood Walk of Fame, going on the Warner Bros.
+Studio tour, and having fun at the Universal Studios theme park.

 The Southwest Chief stops at the Los Angeles Union Station, where you can rent a car or use rideshare to get around.
 Bus tours are also a helpful way to see the sights.
-For places to stay near all the activities, check out hotels in Hollywood, West Hollywood, Beverly Hills and Santa Monica.
+For places to stay near all the activities, check out hotels in Universal City,Ā Burbank, West Hollywood, andĀ Beverly Hills.

 More Information